List of Emmerdale characters introduced in 2012: Molly Sharma

+Molly returns on 29 October 2015 when Nikhil visits his dad, Rishi (Bhasker Patel), however she returns to Canada with her father on 19 February 2016.

 Steve Harland

 Steve Harland, played by Tom Mannion, made his first screen appearance on 6 December 2012.
 The character and Mannion's casting was announced on 25 October 2012.
 David Brown from the Radio Times reported that Mannion and Michelle Hardwick (Vanessa Woodfield) had already filmed their first scenes.
 Of his casting, Mannion commented "I'm really looking forward to the adventure that is Emmerdale."
 Mannion revealed that he undertook research for his character's occupation as a horse trainer, saying "I had a few conversations with a couple of trainers - in particular one of which used to train for the Queen - just really to get the lay of the land of what Steve's life might have been like.
 It's good to know, just to have in the background."

 Steve is Bernice Blackstock's (Samantha Giles) "charismatic" married lover.
 He is described as being "a passionate, optimistic man who likes to get the most out of life."
 Daniel Kilkelly from Digital Spy revealed that the traits that attracted Steve to Bernice may end up driving him mad.
 During an interview with Kilkelly, Mannion stated that Steve arrives in Emmerdale to see Bernice and reveals that he has not yet broken up with his wife.
 However, Bernice's sister, Nicola (Nicola Wheeler), later calls Steve's wife to let her know about the affair.
 On Steve's past and the affair with Bernice, Mannion explained "This is presumption and assumption on my part, but from what I suspect, this is the first time this has happened to Steve.
 I don't think he has done this before - he's not a practised philanderer.
 An affair is not the norm for him.
 I think Steve has been totally swept up by this gorgeous, attractive woman who has come into his life.
 He's just gone, 'Wow this is really different'.
 I don't think he expected it to go the way it has, and now he's terrified about his marriage break-up.
 He has found himself in a situation he isn't prepared for."
 Steve is forced into making a fresh start and Mannion told Kilkelly that he has a bit of money and will pay his way by working with horses.

 Steve arrives and announces to Bernice that his wife has left him.
 Bernice and Steve have an ill-fated relationship during his long stay at the village.
 He turns his attentions to her sister, Nicola King, and even funds for her daughter Angelica's education.
 Steve then announces to Nicola that he will not continue funding for Angelica's education unless she sleeps with him.
 Nicola tells Bernice about Steve's indecent proposal.
 Bernice tearfully tells Steve that she walked out on her marriage for him and throws him out the house.
 Steve then leaves the village.